maixnor/wu-quartz/content/intercultural competence.md

 - Bolten 2020

 # Definitions
-- inturcultural competence
+- intercultural competence
 	- general action competence expressed in uncertain contexts
-- multi-cultural encounter ar amost always
+- Multi-cultural encounter are almost always
+	- characterized by a set of rules that sound at least partially familiar to all those involved.
+	- the context of action is predominantly foreign/lacks security – insecure.
-	- characterized
+- Intercultural competence
-	- #todo get definitions and graphics from slides
+	- consists of identifying possible appropriate rules in contexts with less familiar and less obviously determinable rules
+	- in order to generate plausibility and security among the actors involved.

 # Experiments
 - [[Changing Math Signs]]